vsg-dev/vsgExamples/README.md

 # vsgExamples
 Example programs that test and illustrate how to use the [VulkanSceneGraph/VkSceneGraph](https://github.com/vsg-dev/VulkanSceneGraphPrototype/) and optional add-on libraries.
 The example programs are grouped according to their dependencies:

-## core
+## Core
-The [core](core/) directory contains examples illustrate core class features of the VSG such as reference counting, maths, visitors etc.
+The [core](Core/) directory contains examples illustrate core class features of the VSG such as reference counting, maths, visitors etc.

-## desktop
+## Desktop
-The [desktop](desktop/) directory contains examples use the VSG's native Windowing to create various different desktop graphics applications
+The [desktop](Desktop/) directory contains examples use the VSG's native Windowing to create various different desktop graphics applications

-## android
+## Android
-The [android](android/) directory contains examples illustrate how to create Android graphics applications
+The [android](Android/) directory contains examples illustrate how to create Android graphics applications

-## osg/vsg
+## Osg/vsg
-The [osg](osg/) directory contains a small set of example that depend upon the core **vsg** library, **Vulkan**, and add the dependency on [OpenSceneGraph](https://github.com/openscenegraph/OpenSceneGraph/).
+The [Osg](Osg/) directory contains a small set of example that depend upon the core **vsg** library, **Vulkan**, and add the dependency on [OpenSceneGraph](https://github.com/openscenegraph/OpenSceneGraph/).
 The osg examples are only built when both the VSG and OSG are available.
 These examples use the OSG for data and performance comparison purposes.

 ## Quick Guide to Building the vsgExamples